Monday, January 27, 2014

 Interview with Katie Anne Holton

-Monika: Today it is my pleasure and honor to interview Katie Anne Holton, an American photo model, and transgender advocate.
-Hello Katie!
+Monika: Today, it's my pleasure and honor to speak with Katie Anne Holton, an American photo model and transgender advocate.
+Hello, Katie!

 Katie: Scott Duane is a dear friend, so when he asked if I wanted to participate, I jumped at the chance.
 I believe in the goal of Visible Bodies, to let trans people tell their own stories.
 And, let’s be honest, being asked to model is very good for my 50-year-old ego.